In my GoDaddy official site review, we will:

 My Final Opinion

-It concerns me when a company as large as GoDaddy has a 67% increase in fees in two years And they do not make all of the charges known upfront.
+It concerns me when a company as large as GoDaddy has a 67% increase in fees in two years, and they don’t make all of the charges known upfront.

-Their 24/7/365 support is available, but the response time to emails and support ticket takes way to long.
-The technical support staff by phone have inadequate knowledge to assist with technical issues.
+Their 24/7/365 support is available, but their response time to emails and support tickets take way to long.
+When you call the technical support staff, they have inadequate knowledge to assist with technical issues.

 My Overall Rating